Paul was in prison in Rome when he wrote this epistle. The Bible

 through verse 14.

-us with all spiritual
+blessed us with all

-blessings in heavenly places in Christ.
+spiritual blessings in heavenly places in Christ.
 God does give to us material blessings, and we should be

 thankful for those; but Paul does not mention those blessings at this time.
 He